stephenmuss/django-ios-notifications/README.md

-django-notify-ios
+django-ios-notifications
 =================

-Django Notify iOS makes it easy to send push notifications to iOS devices
+Django iOS Notifications makes it easy to send push notifications to iOS devices